 “And you think he did it on purpose?”
 Ms. Myer frowned in disbelief.

 “It could have been an accident.
 These deaths are always investigated before a ruling is made.”
+He offered his standard by the book answer, ignoring the niggling doubts rising in his gut.

 “Maybe he had a stroke or something.”
 The brash young woman encircled her mother’s shoulders with her free arm.
 “He sounded excited to see us today, not suicidal.”